Organic Food Trends

-- Growth Patterns in the U.S. Organic Industry, Amber Waves, October 2013.
+- Growth Patterns in the U.S. Organic Industry, USDA ERS, October 2013.

 - Role of Contracts in the Organic Supply Chain, 2010 - Contracting is widespread in the organic sector.
 This article summarizes survey data on contracting in that sector, addressing the extent of contracting, the rationale for using contracts and contract design for select commodities..

 - Export Opportunities for U.S. Organics in the EU Market, GAIN Report, FAS, USDA, 2013 - The potential market for U.S. organic products in the EU is estimated at almost $50 million.
 Opportunities are to be found in vegetables, fresh fruit, dried fruit and nuts, specialty grains and processed products.

 - Organic Marketing Resources, Appropriate Technology Transfer for Rural Areas (ATTRA), NCAT - A listing of resources, including prices, sales data and trends, for organic food and fiber products.